fastapi/sqlmodel/docs/tutorial/relationship-attributes/read-relationships.md

 ## Get Relationship Team - New Way

-But now that we have the **relationship attributes**, we can just access them, and **SQLModel** (actually SQLAlchemy) will go and fetch the correspoinding data from the database, and make it available in the attribute. ✨
+But now that we have the **relationship attributes**, we can just access them, and **SQLModel** (actually SQLAlchemy) will go and fetch the corresponding data from the database, and make it available in the attribute. ✨

 So, the highlighted block above, has the same results as the block below: